 Milton Primary academy is committed to safeguarding and promoting the welfare of all children.
 Our staff and volunteers share this commitment and work as a team to provide a safe, happy and nurturing environment for all of our pupils.
 Safeguarding is everyone’s responsibility and at Milton we recognise that we all have a role to play in identifying concerns, sharing information and taking action.

-At Milton Primary our Designated Safeguarding Leads are; Mrs R Bailey (Head of Academy) and Miss L Parry (Family Welfare Co-ordinator).
+At Milton Primary our Designated Safeguarding Leads are; Mrs R Bailey (Headteacher) and Miss L Parry (Family Welfare Co-ordinator).

 Mrs Bailey and Miss Parry take lead responsibility for any child protection issues in school.

 Our Deputy Designated Safeguarding Leads are Mr J. Brown (Assistant Headteacher), Mr A. Jones (Assistant Headteacher) and Miss L. Foden (Family Welfare Assistant)